Studentidrettsforbundet/studentidrett-backend/README.md

 The pre-commit hooks will then run before every commit, and check the files changed.
 To run on all files, run `pre-commit run --all-files`

+When the pre-commit hooks automatically run and any of them fail, the attempted committed files need to be re-added and committed again.

 Branches:

 - main: update only for deployment (merge from dev)